 (1) Any act, matter or thing that, immediately before the repeal of the Work Health and Safety Regulation 2011, had effect under that regulation continues to have effect under this Regulation.(2) Division 2 of Part 5.3 does not apply until 1 January 2021 and Subdivision 2 of Division 3 of Part 5.2 of the Occupational Health and Safety Regulation 2001 (as in force immediately before its repeal) continues to apply to any item of plant until 1 January 2021 as if that Regulation had not been repealed.(3) However, subclause (2) does not extend to the following—(a) an item of plant specified in Part 2 of the Table to clause 113 of the Occupational Health and Safety Regulation 2001,(b) amusement devices that are—(i) passenger ropeways, or(ii) water slides where water facilitates patrons to slide easily, predominantly under gravity, along a static structure.Note.Schedule 18B to the Work Health and Safety Regulation 2011 contained a number of savings and transitional provisions consequent on the enactment of the Work Health and Safety Act 2011 and its repeal of the Occupational Health and Safety Act 2000.Section 30(2)(d) of the Interpretation Act 1987 provides that the repeal of a regulation does not affect the operation of any savings or transitional provision contained in the regulation.

-(1) The regulator must keep a register of each person who is a holder of one or more of the following licences (a licence)—(a) an asbestos assessor licence,(b) an asbestos removal licence,(c) a demolition licence (being a licence granted under Chapter 10 of the Occupational Health and Safety Regulation 2001 in respect of demolition work and restricted demolition work within the meaning of that Chapter, which continues in force by the operation of clause 64 of Schedule 18B to the Work Health and Safety Regulation 2011),(d) a high risk work licence,(e) a general construction induction training card.(2) For the purpose of this clause, a general construction induction training card is taken to be a licence.(3) The register must include the following particulars in respect of a licence—(a) the name of the licence holder,(b) the licence number and licence class or type,(c) the date of issue and current expiry date of the licence (if any),(d) the conditions imposed on the licence, if any, and the date of any alteration to the conditions,(e) if the licence is an asbestos removal licence—the name of each supervisor named to the regulator in relation to the licence,(f) details of any other licences under the Act held by the licence holder,(g) details of any surrender, cancellation or suspension of the licence.(4) The register may include the following particulars in respect of a licence—(a) the business address, telephone number and business email address of the licence holder,(b) if the licence holder is an individual—the year of birth of the licence holder,(c) the Australian Business Number (ABN) or Australian Company Number (ACN) (if any) of the licence holder,(d) details of any penalty notices issued to the holder in connection with the licence,(e) the results of any prosecutions against the holder under the Act (other than any prosecution that does not result in the holder being found guilty of an offence under the Act),(f) such other particulars as the regulator thinks appropriate for inclusion on the register.(5) The regulator may amend the register from time to time to remove any inaccuracies contained in it.(6) The regulator must make the following information from the register in respect of each licence publicly available for inspection in the manner and form determined by the regulator—(a) the name of the licence holder,(b) the licence number and licence class or type,(c) the date of issue and current expiry date of the licence (if any),(d) details of any surrender, cancellation or suspension of the licence,(e) such other information as the regulator thinks fit.(7) Despite subclause (6), the regulator may exclude information in respect of a person who is under the age of 18 years from the information made publicly available for inspection.
+(1) The regulator must keep a register of each person who is a holder of one or more of the following licences (a licence)—(a) an asbestos assessor licence,(b) an asbestos removal licence,(c) a demolition licence (being a licence granted under Chapter 10 of the Occupational Health and Safety Regulation 2001 in respect of demolition work and restricted demolition work within the meaning of that Chapter, which continues in force by the operation of clause 64 of Schedule 18B to the Work Health and Safety Regulation 2011),(d) a high risk work licence,(e) a general construction induction training card,(f) a traffic control work training card.(2) For the purpose of this clause, a training card is taken to be a licence.(3) The register must include the following particulars in respect of a licence—(a) the name of the licence holder,(b) the licence number and licence class or type,(c) the date of issue and current expiry date of the licence (if any),(d) the conditions imposed on the licence, if any, and the date of any alteration to the conditions,(e) if the licence is an asbestos removal licence—the name of each supervisor named to the regulator in relation to the licence,(f) details of any other licences under the Act held by the licence holder,(g) details of any surrender, cancellation or suspension of the licence.(4) The register may include the following particulars in respect of a licence—(a) the business address, telephone number and business email address of the licence holder,(b) if the licence holder is an individual—the year of birth of the licence holder,(c) the Australian Business Number (ABN) or Australian Company Number (ACN) (if any) of the licence holder,(d) details of any penalty notices issued to the holder in connection with the licence,(e) the results of any prosecutions against the holder under the Act (other than any prosecution that does not result in the holder being found guilty of an offence under the Act),(f) such other particulars as the regulator thinks appropriate for inclusion on the register.(5) The regulator may amend the register from time to time to remove any inaccuracies contained in it.(6) The regulator must make the following information from the register in respect of each licence publicly available for inspection in the manner and form determined by the regulator—(a) the name of the licence holder,(b) the licence number and licence class or type,(c) the date of issue and current expiry date of the licence (if any),(d) details of any surrender, cancellation or suspension of the licence,(e) such other information as the regulator thinks fit.(7) Despite subclause (6), the regulator may exclude information in respect of a person who is under the age of 18 years from the information made publicly available for inspection.